diekrz2/launcher-spellchecker/README.md

 Other users need to compile the code:

 First install all the needed dependencies.
 Note this includes not only EFL but the EFL header files as well as the [e_dbus](https://git.enlightenment.org/legacy/e_dbus.git/) header files.
-If you have compiled and installed EFL, edbus and Moksha from source code this should be no problem.
+If you have compiled and installed EFL, e_dbus and Moksha from source code this should be no problem.

 Then the usual: